rusticgames/rts/Assets/Local/README.markdown

-Your game-specific assets should go in here,
+Your game-specific assets should go in here.